+AI PPENDIX B

+FLORIDA POLICE BEN

+STATE O F FLORIDA

+COLLECTIVE BARGAINING UNITS

+GRIEVANCE FORM

+GRIEVAINCE FURIVI

+Employee's Name Class Title

+Business Address Department or Agency

+Division or District Business Telephone

+Bureau or Unit Social Security Number

+Bargaining Unit

+NATURE OF GRIEVANCE: (involving interpretation or application of specific provisions of Agreement)

+DATE ACT OR CONDITION OCCURRED:

+RELIEF REQUESTED:

+IF REPRESENTATIVE DESIRED - Name of Grievance Representative:

+Dusiness relepione

-APPENDIX B RQ STATE OF FLORIDA COLLECTIVE BARGAINING UNIT GRIEVANCE FORM Business Address Department o Division or District Business Tele Bureau or Unit Social Securit Bargaining Unit Social Securit - Agency phone y Number NATURE OF GRIEVANCE : (involving interpretation or application of specific provisions of Agreement) DATE ACT OR CONDITION OCCURRED:ARTICLE(S) AND SECTION(S) OF AGREEMENT: (which have allegedly been violated) RELIEF REQUESTED: IF REPRESENTATIVE DESIRED - Name of Grievance Representative: FOR GROUP GRIEVANCES ONLY - The PBA Representative named abor spokesperson and be responsible for processing the above grievance.
-The employ grievance is filed are identified as follows (identify the group by reference to the unit(s), and any other relevant identifying information): oyees included in the grou p for which this SIGNED DATE SUBM IITTED Grievance Representative SUBMITTED TO: Name Class (If space is insufficient to write complete information, attach a separate sheet.)
-Title
+FOR GROUP GRIEVANCES ONLY - The PBA Represe spokesperson and be responsible for processing the above gr grievance is filed are identified as follows (identify the grou unit(s), and any other relevant identifying information): rievance.
+The employees included in the g roup for which this

+SIGNED DATE SUBMITTED

+Grievance Representative

+SUBMITTED TO: Name Class Title

+SUBMITTED TO: Name Class Title (If space is insufficient to write complete information, attach a separate sheet.)

+-

-Original to: STATE OFFICIAL - Step 1 2 3 Circle appropriate step
+Original to: STATE OFFICIAL - Step 1 2 3\ \Circle appropriate step